Muskan2320/Sentimental-Classifier/README.md

 * Downloads IMDB dataset
 * Fine-tunes DistilBERT for 1 epoch on 10k samples
 * Saves `sentiment_model.pt` and tokenizer
+* Model saved to Hugging face spaces and loaded at runtime

 ### 🔹 2.
 Serve with FastAPI